masteringmodernpayments/book/subscriptions.md

 $ rake db:migrate
 ```

-We're going to track each member's subscription using `AASM` just like we do with charges, because there are a few different states they can be in.
-Remember also that Stripe customers can only have one subscription, so having a state column will let us keep track of that a little better.
+Remember that Stripe customers can only have one subscription, so there's no real point in having some sort of `Subscription` model.

 ## Handling Upgrades and Downgrades